Peru Textiles Tour 2026

 To celebrate our time together, we’ll share a farewell lunch at a scenic local restaurant - good food and good company bringing everything full circle.

-As we raise a local cocktail or mocktail to toast our journey, we’ll reflect on the friendships made, the skills learned, and the connection we’ve formed with the Amazon’s remarkable landscapes and communities.
+As we raise a local cocktail or mocktail to toast our journey, we’ll reflect on the friendships made, the skills learned, and the connection we’ve formed with the remarkable Amazon.

 Photo Gallery